What Should I Know Before Starting Testosterone Therapy?

 3. Dependency: Long-term use of TRT may reduce the body’s ability to produce testosterone naturally.
 This makes starting TRT a significant decision that requires careful consideration.

 4. Monitoring and adjustments: TRT is not a “set it and forget it” treatment.
-It requires regular blood tests and potential dosage adjustments to maintain optimal levels and minimize risks.
+It requires regular follow-up, including a blood test when starting therapy, and potential dosage adjustments to maintain optimal levels and minimize risks.

 As we move forward, it’s important to understand how to prepare for testosterone therapy.
 This preparation involves several key steps, from initial health assessments to setting realistic expectations.
 Let’s explore these crucial aspects in the next section.